AndreasKaratzas/sentiment_classification/README.md

 * The `Cornell movie review` dataset is named `MoviesDataset.csv`
 * The `IMDB` dataset is named `IMDB.csv`

 There is also a directory named docs, where the interested can find the documentation generated using [Sphinx](https://www.sphinx-doc.org/en/master/index.html).
+The documentation can also be found at the project's [readthedocs](https://sentiment-classification.readthedocs.io/en/latest/index.html).

 ## Documentation

 The code is fully documented.

 ## Results

 The models were tested under 2 datasets.
-The results are shown below.
+The expected results are shown below.

 -------
 ### Cornell Dataset